MH42/web-testing/src/seleniumtest/java/README.md

 # ideas for tests

+legend:
+:+1: := Test exists and runs without errors (pray to the mighty xpath for his goodwill)
+* := Test exists, but needs to be fixed
+:warning: := To be created

 * folder actions

   * :+1: New folder
-  * Rename folder
+  * :warning: Rename folder
-  * :exclamation: Delete folder
+  * Delete folder
-  * Add bookmark
+  * :warning: Add bookmark
-  * Move folder
+  * :warning: Move folder
-  * Copy and Paste folder
+  * :warning: Copy and Paste folder
-  * Copy and Paste folder as alias
+  * :warning: Copy and Paste folder as alias
-  * Export to ZIP
+  * :warning: Export to ZIP

 * file actions